Ameer5121/AIVoice/README.md

 ![image](https://user-images.githubusercontent.com/71935713/229618860-f7904bd0-be4b-43c1-8182-616b16ae05e7.png)

  Select **Virtual Cable**, and then click Properties.
-Head to the Listen tab, and then check "Listen to this Device", and make sure that "Playback through this device" is selected as your headphones/speakers.
+Head to the Listen tab, and then check "Listen to this Device".
+Make sure that "Playback through this device" is selected as your headphones/speakers.

 ![image](https://user-images.githubusercontent.com/71935713/229619239-6d8ce6dd-cd4b-4485-8297-dae608ad4c52.png)